Foraging: Wild Garlic

 The perfect way to get kids out walking!

-We’ve reached that time of year when, if you’re wondering through woodland, or along shaded pathways, you’re likely to catch the distinctive whiff of garlic.
-Indeed, there’s wild garlic (or Ramsons) all around, covering huge stretches of woodland floor, or growing in small patches in our gardens or local hedgerows.
-We’re lucky in the South West to have an abundance of it!
+If you’re wondering through woodland, or along shaded pathways, in Spring you’re likely to catch the distinctive whiff of garlic.
+Here in the South West there’s wild garlic (or Ramsons) everywhere!
 I always look forward to that first scent of garlic because it’s a sure sign that Spring has arrived and it’s time to get foraging!

-It can also add a little excitement to a walk.
-Let’s be honest, sometimes we need an excuse to encourage the kids out…. rather than going for a ‘walk’ which might evoke moans and the dragging (or stamping?!) of feet, why not take them out on a foraging adventure?
-My two love to venture out with bags and gloves to collect wild garlic and nettles to make soup, or pesto, or really any meal where you’d normally use garlic (wild garlic is a great substitute and can be used in stir fry’s, bolognaise, even scones!!)
+Wild garlic can also add a little excitement to a walk.
+Let’s be honest, sometimes we need an excuse to encourage the kids out…. so rather than going for a boring-old walk, why not take them out on a foraging adventure?

 If you’re unsure where to find your nearest batch of wild garlic, a quick google search will give you plenty of options.
 Then once you know what it looks like, you’ll start to see it everywhere!